CHAPTER 65

 what the scroll says and I have no further knowledge of the genealogy

-recited above except that my grandmother, Lillian Leona Woods, said that her
+recited above except that my grandmother, Lillian Leona Woods, said that her mother

 knew the James’.
 The scrolls were the